sam-cookr/HourGlass/README.md

   - Mark entries as billable or non-billable.
   - Set a custom hourly rate.
   - Add notes describing the work done.
+  - Export time entries for a job as a csv file

 - **Time Entries Tab**:
   - View entries as cards showing: